-Up to 9 graduate-level credit hours (no more than 30% of the credit hours needed to complete the degree) completed with a B or better taken prior to enrollment in the MCJ program may be applied toward the degree.
+Credit Earned at UCCS CPS before Admission into MCJ program Internal Transfer Credit applied toward the degree.
 If you have completed a College of Public Service certificate at UCCS you can transfer up to 15 credit-hours, limited to the courses you took while completing the certificate requirements only.
 The MCJ Program Director written approval is required to count more than 9 credit hours from another CPS discipline (i.e., courses with a prefix other than CJ/CRJU) toward the degree.
 Courses must be taken within 5 years of the request for application of credit.
 Should a course become 6 or more years old before the student finishes the degree requirements, it will no longer count toward the degree unless re-validation criteria apply.